Flight Attendant Requirements

 • Contour

-US.
-Citizenship or the legal right to work in the U.S
+• Work Eligibility: Must be a U.S. citizen or have the legal right to work in the United States.

-Legally able to work and travel in and out of the US without restrictions
+• Travel Eligibility: Must be legally able to travel in and out of the U.S. without restrictions.

-Most airlines require you to be at least 4'11" (without shoes) and/or the ability to reach the overhead compartments.
+• Height & Reach: Most airlines require a minimum height of 4'11" (without shoes) or the ability to reach overhead compartments without assistance.

-Must be able to sit in assigned jump seat with seatbelt and shoulder harness fastened without any modifications.
+• Jump Seat Fit: You must be able to sit in the assigned jump seat with both seatbelt and shoulder harness fastenedno modifications allowed.

-Teeth embellishments are not allowed while in uniform.
+• Teeth Embellishments: Decorative dental accessories (e.g. grills, gems) are not permitted while in uniform.

-Ability to read, write, understand, and clearly speak in English
+• Language: Must be able to read, write, understand, and speak English clearly

-A good work and/or school history with some customer service work experience OR 2 years of college.
+Background: A solid work and/or school history is required, with some customer service experience

-Some airlines require a driver's license, some do not.
+• Driver’s License: Some airlines require a valid driver’s license, while others do not

 The Flight Attendant Academy